-USC Upstate is home to over 80 registered student organizations, including Academic and Honorary groups, faith-based organizations and other special interest organizations.
+USC Upstate is home to more than 90 registered student organizations, including Academic and Honorary groups, faith-based organizations and other special interest organizations.
 For an up to date list of all registered student organizations, please contact the Office of Student Life at 503-5122.